dmorse/pscfpp/README.md

    git clone --recursive https://github.com/dmorse/pscfpp.git

-Note the use of the --recursive option to the git clone command:
+The use of the --recursive option to the git clone command:
 This is necessary to clone some git submodules that are maintained in separate repositories.
 This command will create a directory called pscfpp/ that contains all of the source code and associated